robert-westenberger/knowledgebase/book-notes/calculus-with-analytic-geometry/the-derivative-of-a-function.md

 ### Calculating tangent line to a function at a point
 for example.. calculating
 $f(x)=15-2x^2$ at $x=1$
 1) Calculate the derivative of f(x).
 One possible way is using the limit definition of a derivative given above.
+The derivative of the above is $-4x$.

-2)
+2) With the